zinc-collective/www.zinc.coop/src/meeting-notes/index.md

 ---
 We currently have a monthly members-only meeting.
 We will publish meeting summaries here.

+## Member meeting - November 15, 2020
+* Mostly socialized and caught up with one another.

+## Member meeting - October 18, 2020

+* Reviewed the Q3 2020 P&L and Balance Sheets
+* Discussed allocating product revenue to future Patronage Payouts, with the intent to begin allocating 50% of all product revenues (less community dues) towards future Patronage redemptions.
+* Zee is stepping down to 4~8 hours a week for Q4 2020

+## Member meeting - September ??, 2020

+* Discussed member benefits, and that the primary benefit is opportunities to learn with others.
+Secondary is building out the long-term potential for financial sustainability.
+* Discussed the degree of urgency vs complacency and how it impacts the feel of the organization.
+* Decided to allocate the balance from the Open Collective to sponsoring BIPOC led organizations  dedicated to ending redlining in tech

+## Member meeting - August 21, 2020

+* Voted to become a full member of the U.S. Federation of Worker Cooperatives
+* Enthusiastically discussed onboarding a Maintainer who may be interested in becoming a full member.
+* Discussed balancing finding leverage and applying force

 ## Member meeting - July 17, 2020

 * Voted to renew our membership in the U.S. Federation of Worker Cooperatives